mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

     - `path`: The absolute path to save dump data.
     - `net_name`: The net name eg:ResNet50.
     - `iteration`: Specify the iterations to dump.
 Iteration should be set to 0 when dataset_sink_mode is False and data of every iteration will be dumped.
     - `input_output`: 0: dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
-This parameter does not take effect on the GPU and only the output of operator will be dumped.
+This configuration parameter only supports Ascend and CPU, and GPU can only dump the output of operator.
     - `kernels`: List of operator names.
 Turn on the IR save switch `context.set_context(save_graphs=True)` and execute the network to obtain the operator name from the generated `trace_code_graph_{graph_id}`IR file.
 For details, please refer to [Saving IR](https://www.mindspore.cn/doc/note/en/master/design/mindspore/mindir.html#saving-ir).
     - `support_device`: Supported devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
+This configuration parameter is invalid on the CPU, because there is no concept of device on the CPU.
     - `enable`: Enable Asynchronous Dump.
 If synchronous dump and asynchronous dump are enabled at the same time, only synchronous dump will take effect.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
+This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU.

 2. Specify the json configuration file of Dump.